Space Invaders: Cultural impact

 Several politicians have lobbied to restrict children from accessing the game.
 In the United Kingdom, George Foulkes proposed a Private Member's Bill in 1981 titled "Control of Space Invaders and other Electronic Games Bill" to allow local councils to restrict it and similar games via licensing for its "addictive properties" and for causing "deviancy".
 The bill was never considered by Parliament, as a motion to bring it up was defeated 114 votes to 94 votes.
-Guinness World Records recognized this as the "First arcade videogame debated in Parliament".
 In 1981, the Irvington, New York board of trustees proposed a resolution to place age restrictions on Space Invaders and other arcade games as well as limit the quantity in businesses.
 A similar restriction occurred in Mesquite, Texas, resulting in a court case that was appealed to the Supreme Court of the United States, who ruled the city ordinance unconstitutional in 1982.